Texas County, Oklahoma: Economy

 Cattle raising was the most important economic activity before and after statehood.
 Farming rose in importance after the 1890s.
 Despite the occurrence of the Dust Bowl these two sectors have recovered and prospered.
 By 1990, Texas County led the state in producing grain sorghums, with 4.2 million bushels, or one-quarter of the state's harvest, and was the state's fourth-largest wheat-producing county, harvesting 10.3 million bushels.
-By 1997 it was the state's top producer of both hogs and cattle.
+By 1997, it was the state's top producer of both hogs and cattle.

 Texas County was the fifth-ranked county in the entire nation in 2017 for the number of hogs produced (1,094,877), and pork producer Seaboard Foods is the county's primary employer.

 Petroleum exploration began in 1922 and resulted in natural gas production from the Hugoton Gas Field.
 The county remains the nation's largest producer of natural gas.
 Four carbon black plants operated near Optima from the mid-1930s through the 1940s.
 The field extends from Hugoton, Kansas into the Texas Panhandle.

 The 2000 MW Windcatcher wind farm project, consisting of 800 wind turbines from GE and a high voltage AC power line, was proposed for Texas County and adjacent Cimarron County, but ran into opposition and was finally cancelled in July 2018.

 Education

 The Oklahoma Legislature created the Pan-Handle Agricultural Institute in 1909, offering secondary agricultural education for the Panhandle area.
 In 1921, the legislature changed the name to Panhandle Agricultural and Mechanical College and authorized the school to offer a two-year curriculum.
-In 1925, the State Board of Agriculture authorized upper division college courses, and in 1926, junior and senior level courses were added.
+In 1925, the State Board of Agriculture authorized upper division college courses; further, in 1926, junior and senior level courses were added.
 The school name has been changed twice since then, to Oklahoma Panhandle State College of Agriculture and Applied Science (OPSU) in 1967 and to Oklahoma Panhandle State University in 1974.
 The school is in Goodwell.